SEDS/mangrove-catalog/file-close-virtual-method/mem-alloc-new/README.md

 This `mem-alloc-new` version allocates memory using `new` and deletes it in the virtual method. **This version does not flag a FP.**

 I tried these combinations of modifications in the table below.
 (The first row is for the code example given.)
-Static Code Analysis Tool does not flag a warning for any of these.
+Tool C does not flag a warning for any of these.

 user-defined namespace? | object instance in client (ptr, obj, &) | declared type of object in client | virtual base method is... | empty base method? | subclass method defined...
 --- | --- | --- | --- | --- | ---